cs456s25/labs/lab03/lab03_description.md

 endmodule

 ```
 Add the top module and testbench to your project and run a simulation to make sure both are correct.
+Remember you will need to set your top module to be ... well the top.
+Like when you were switching between
+modules in prior labs.

+## Programming the board
+1. Plug in the board.
+2. Choose generate bitstream.
+3. Open Target
+4. Program Device

+## Get screenshots of the board with a single correct output on the LED[0] for each setting of SWITCHES[0]

 ____